RokeCepedaArroita/freediving/README.md

 Water density ($\rho_w$) is estimated based on salinity ($S$) and temperature ($T$):
 $$\rho_w = 1000 \cdot \left(1 + 0.0008S - 0.0003T\right)$$

+## Assumptions

+This script makes several assumptions and approximations to simplify the modeling of buoyancy forces during freediving.
+These include:

+- **Body Compressibility**
+  - The compressibility of body tissues is modeled as:
+    - Fat: Decreases in volume by **0.05% per meter of depth**.
+    - Lean tissue: Decreases in volume by **0.04% per meter of depth**.
+  - These values are approximations based on average tissue properties and may vary between individuals.

+- **Water Density**
+  - Seawater density is calculated based on salinity (**35 ppt**) and temperature.
+Variations with pressure (depth) are assumed negligible for the depths modeled.
+  - Freshwater density is assumed to be uniform, with salinity set to zero.

+- **Gravitational Acceleration**
+  - All force calculations use a fixed gravitational acceleration of **9.81 m/s²**.

+- **Wetsuit Compression**
+  - The wetsuit volume decreases by **1.6% per meter of depth**, based on empirical data.
+Variations in material behavior are not modeled but the compressibility can be set in the input parameters.

+- **Snorkel and Mask Volume**
+  - The combined volume of the snorkel and mask is assumed to be **150 cm³**, which remains constant with depth.
+This is a small simplification.

+- **Lung Volume Compression**
+  - Lung volume changes with depth according to Boyle's law, with a residual volume of **1.5 liters (1500 cm³)** retained at all depths.

+- **Incompressibility of Water**
+  - For simplicity, water is treated as incompressible.
+The effect of pressure on water density is negligible at the modeled depths.

 ---

 ## Usage